Conganhluan/Log-Review-Toolkit/README.md

     1. The number of missing dates in that MONTH and the list of them
     2. The number of files containing abnormal codes and the list of them
 - You missed the summary on the console?
 Don't worry, it also created a **Summary \<MONTH\>.txt** with the exact information in the output folder
-- The folder **Cisco logs review** will be created (if not existed) in the location where you run the command, and the detail of abnormal lines will be in there for your manually further review<br>
+- The folder **Cisco logs review** will be created (if not existed) in the location where you run the command, and the detail of abnormal lines will be in there for your manually further review
 -> You can change the result location at *line 6* in the script

 ### Detect_abnormal_Draytek.py